aryan29/Github-Stories/README.md

 # GITHUB STORIES

 ![](sample.gif)

-<tr></tr>
+---

+## Description

-Its a chrome extensions that allows you to share your cool daily stories on github in just a single click
+Its a simple easy to use chrome extensions that allows you to share your cool daily stories on github in just a single click
 And watch what other people whom you are following are doing on a daily basis